Waco siege: Controversies

 Roland Ballesteros, one of the agents assigned to the ATF door team that assaulted the front door, told Texas Rangers and Waco police that he thought the first shots came from the ATF dog team assigned to neutralize the Branch Davidians' dogs, but later at the trial, he insisted that the Branch Davidians had shot first.
-The Branch Davidians claimed that the ATF door team then opened fire at the door, and they returned fire in self-defense.
+The Branch Davidians also claimed that the ATF door team opened fire at the door, and they returned fire in self-defense.
 An Austin Chronicle article noted, "Long before the fire, the Davidians were discussing the evidence contained in the doors.
 During the siege, in a phone conversation with the FBI, Steve Schneider, one of Koresh's main confidants told FBI agents that 'the evidence from the front door will clearly show how many bullets and what happened'."
 Houston attorney Dick DeGuerin, who went inside Mount Carmel during the siege, testified at the trial that protruding metal on the inside of the right-hand entry door made it clear that the bullet holes were made by incoming rounds.
 DeGuerin also testified that only the right-hand entry door had bullet holes, while the left-hand entry door was intact.
 The government presented the left-hand entry door at the trial, claiming that the right-hand entry door had been lost.
 The left-hand door contained numerous bullet holes made by both outgoing and incoming rounds.
 Texas Trooper Sgt.
-David Keys testified that he witnessed two men loading what could have been the missing door into a U-Haul van shortly after the siege had ended, but he did not see the object itself.
+David Keys testified that he witnessed two men loading what could have been the missing door into a U-Haul van shortly after the siege had ended, but he did not see the object.
 Michael Caddell, the lead attorney for the Branch Davidians' wrongful death lawsuit explained, "The fact that the left-hand door is in the condition it's in tells you that the right-hand door was not consumed by the fire.
 It was lost on purpose by somebody."
 Caddell offered no evidence to support this allegation, which has never been proven.
-However, fire investigators stated that it was "extremely unlikely" that the steel right door could have suffered damage in the fire much greater than did the steel left door, and both doors would have been found together.
+Fire investigators stated that it was "extremely unlikely" that the steel right door could have suffered damage in the fire much greater than did the steel left door, and both doors would have been found together.
 The right door remains missing, and the entire site was under close supervision by law enforcement officials until the debris—including both doors—had been removed.